crosswalk-project/crosswalk-website/documentation/Getting_Started/10-Host_setup.md

 #### Downloading the Crosswalk Android app template

 The Crosswalk Android distribution contains an application template which can be used as a wrapper for an HTML5 application.
-It also includes a script which will convert a wrapped HTML5 application into an installable Android package (`.apk` file).
+It also includes a script which will convert a wrapped HTML5 application into an installable Android `apk` file.

 To get Crosswalk Android for x86, run these commands in a bash shell:

-    $ cd ~/xwalk-tools/
+    $ cd ~

     # the `-k` option prevents curl from failing due to SSL
     # certificate verification errors.